clowncargames/.github/profile/README.md

   - Created by: Rosa Welch
   - Directed by: Rosa Welch
   - Programming by: Rosa Welch
-  - Art by: Owen Cook and Samus Gillen
+  - Art by: Owen Cook
   - Written by: Skye Wattler
   - Music by: Ada Ray